Favourites

 (1970, Lean)

-Excoriated by New Hollywood fanboy critics (eg. Kael & Ebert), yet it is easily the most beautiful and subtle of Lean's films.
+Excoriated by New Hollywood evangelists (eg. Kael & Ebert), yet it is easily the most beautiful and subtle of Lean's films.
 Many missed the point that the story wasn't really about the 1916 Troubles, but rather a simple love-triangle done on a spectacularly epic scale; with the music and Freddie Young's 70mm cinematography used to capture the emotional highs and lows of the relationship, nothing more.
 All the lingering shots of beach, ocean, sunlight, seagulls, storms etc. might be sentimental overkill, but what can you expect from a director who married six times.
-Appropriately enough, the Spanish/ English Blu-ray transfer is also stunning, although am not holding my breath there will ever be a 4K-HD version =(
+Appropriately enough, the Spanish/ English Blu-ray transfer is also stunning, although am not holding my breath there will ever be a 4K–UHD version

 Sicario